gbeine/prosody-modules/mod_muc_markers/README.markdown

 # Introduction

-This module adds an internal Prosody API to retrieve the last received message by MUC occupants.
+This module adds an internal Prosody API to retrieve the last displayed message by MUC occupants.

 ## Requirements